-Following each morning CLC session, students will receive a "Student Practice Plan" identifying both general and specific skills that need particular attention and practice.
+Following each morning CLC session, students will be encouraged to develop a personal "Student Practice Plan" identifying both general and specific skills that need particular attention and practice, based on feedback from TAs and faculty.

 "Practice (alone) does not make perfect.
 Only perfect practice makes perfect."
 Vince Lombardi